 To be provided on a separate shee t: (1) Title of the article and all of the author's personal information; (2) institution where s/he works, city and country; (3) position at the institution; (4) highest level of formal education; (5) telephone number, e-mail address, or other contact information.

 The Title of the article should reflect the content of the text, and it should be in both Spanish and English.

-The article must include a summary of the text, maximum 300 words (no more than 1,800 characters including spaces), specifying the scope and contributions of the paper.
+The article must include a summary of the text, between 150 and 250 words, specifying the scope and contributions of the paper.
 It should be in both English and Spanish.

 4 to 5 keywords must also be included, in both English and Spanish.

 It is recommended to be clear and precise, structuring the text in a logical order, with a final revision to avoid spelling errors.
 If acronyms and abbreviations are used, they should be clearly defined within the text or in an appendix.